sgdevmane/interview-guide/markdowns/react-native/react-native-questions.md

 ---

-## Performance Optimization

-### 9. How do you optimize performance in React Native applications?
+### Q9: How do you optimize performance in React Native applications?

 **Answer:**
 Performance optimization in React Native involves multiple strategies including component optimization, memory management, bundle optimization, and native performance improvements.